Hiw language: Grammar

 Hiw has a similar grammatical structure to the other living Torres–Banks languages.

 In terms of lexical flexibility, Hiw has been assessed to be “grammatically flexible”, but “lexically rigid”.
 The vast majority of the language's lexemes belongs to just one word class (noun, adjective, verb, adverb…); yet each of those word classes is compatible with a large number of syntactic functions.

 The language presents various forms of verb serialization.

 Its system of personal pronouns contrasts clusivity, and distinguishes three numbers (singular, dual, plural).

 Together with its neighbour Lo-Toga, Hiw has developed a rich system of verbal number, whereby certain verbs alternate their root depending on the number of their main participant.
-Hiw has 33 such pairs of suppletive verbs, which is the highest number recorded so far among the world's languages.
+Hiw has 33 such pairs of suppletive verbs, which is far more than is typical among languages that have this feature.

 Spatial reference in Hiw is based on a system of geocentric (absolute) directionals.
 That space system is largely reminiscent of the one widespread among Oceanic languages, yet also shows some innovations that make it unique.